sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

          variable
    :name: fig-aflSD

-   Illustration of the standard deviation from the AFL winning margins data.
+   Illustration of the standard deviation of the ``afl.margins`` variable.
    The shaded bars in the histogram show how much of the data fall within one standard deviation of the mean.
 In this case, 65.3\% of the data set lies within this range, which is pretty consistent with the “approximately 68\%